Atzele Hillfort and Medieval castle ruins in Gaujiena

 Approximately 1,000 years ago, the first inhabitants of the Gaujiena area settled here.
 In ancient times, north-eastern Latvia was divided into two political territories – Tālava and Atzele.
 The surroundings of Gaujiena were mainly inhabited by Latgalians, with smaller groups of Estonians and Livonians.
 Ancient Latvians built their castles in locations that were difficult to access, typically on sites with steep slopes.

-- The name Atzele was first mentioned in 1111 in the Novgorod Chronicle, describing Prince Mstislav’s military campaign against Atzele, from which he returned with rich spoils.
+• The name Atzele was first mentioned in 1111 in the Novgorod Chronicle, describing Prince Mstislav’s military campaign to Atzele, from which he returned with rich spoils.

-- 1224.
-In the spring of 1224, after a siege and attacks, German forces captured and burnt the Latvian wooden castle.
-The German Army included many knights as well as religious preachers.
-The conquered lands were divided among them, and Atzele came into the hands of the Order of the Brothers of the Sword.
+• 1224.
+In the spring of that year, after a siege and attacks, German troops captured and burned the Latvian wooden castle.
+The German army included many knights and preachers.
+They divided the conquered lands among themselves, and Atzele fell into the hands of the Sword Brethren.

-- Ancient Latvians built their castles as log structures made of timber.
-Around the castle stood a large defensive rampart composed of vertically placed logs.
-The Crusaders built stone castles, usually from boulders.
-There weren’t many boulders in Gaujiena; however, there were layers of dolomite close to the surface.
-To build the castle, German knights forced local Latvians into labour.
-One group quarried dolomite, while others transported it to the hillfort.
-A high stone wall, 1.5 metres thick, was built around the entire hillfort.
+• Ancient Latvians built their log castles from timber.
+Around the castle was a large wall (rampart) made of vertically placed logs.
+The Crusaders built their castles from stone, usually from boulders.
+There weren’t many boulders in Gaujiena, but there were dolomite layers close to the surface.
+To build the castle, German knights forced Latvians into labor.
+One group was assigned to quarry dolomite, and others transported the dolomite to the hillfort.
+A high stone wall, 1.5 m thick, was built around the entire hillfort.
 Many craftsmen were brought from Germany to supervise the work.

-- 1558.
-In 1558, during the Livonian War, the castle of Gaujiena was destroyed by the Russians.
-Poland and Sweden later intervened in the Livonian War, until Poland won, forcing Russia to withdraw.
+• 1558.
+In 1560, during the Livonian War, the Gaujiena castle was destroyed by the Russians.
+Poland and Sweden intervened in the Livonian War until Poland emerged victorious, and Russia had to retreat.